Police declare riot at Seattle protests, make arrests

-SEATTLE (AP) — Seattle police declared a riot Saturday following large demonstrations in the city’s Capitol Hill neighborhood and deployed flash bangs and pepper spray to try to clear an area near where weeks earlier people had set up an “occupied protest zone” that stretched for several blocks.
+SEATTLE (AP) — Seattle police retreated to a precinct early Sunday, just hours after declaring a riot during large demonstrations in the city’s Capitol Hill neighborhood near where weeks earlier people had set up an “occupied protest zone” that stretched for several blocks.

-Via Twitter, police said they had made at least 16 arrests for assault on officers, obstruction and failure to disperse.
-They also said they were “investigating a possible explosive damage” to the walls of the city’s East Precinct police station.
+Some demonstrators lingered after officers filed into the department’s East Precinct around 1 a.m., but most cleared out a short time later, according to video posted online.

-Authorities said rocks, bottles, fireworks and mortars were thrown at officers as they attempted to clear the area.
-One officer was hospitalized with a leg injury caused by an explosive.
+Authorities said rocks, bottles, fireworks and mortars were thrown at officers as they attempted to clear the area using flash bangs and pepper spray over the course of several hours stretching into Saturday night.

+Seattle police Chief Carmen Best called for peace at a late-night news conference, and told reporters she hadn’t seen U.S. agents the Trump administration dispatched to the city at Saturday’s protest.

+Via Twitter, police said they arrested at least 45 people for assaults on officers, obstruction and failure to disperse.
+Twenty-one officers were left with mostly minor injuries.

 Earlier, protesters in Seattle broke through a fence where a youth detention facility was being built, with some people setting a fire and damaging a portable trailer, authorities said.